The birth control pill (also called "the Pill") is a daily pill that contains hormones

 1 day increases the chance of getting pregnant.

-In general, how well
+In general, how well each

-whether a person has any health conditions or is taking any medicines or herbal supplements
+a person has any health conditions or is taking any medicines or herbal supplements

 that might interfere with its use (for example, an herb like St. John's wort can affect

 how well the Pill works).
 Talk to your doctor to check if anything you take could

 How well a particular method of birth control works also depends on whether the